Bemaster History, Family Crest & Coats of Arms

 Early Origins of the Bemaster family

-Normandy where the family was formerly Beaumis, Beaumeys, or Beametz and are from Beaumetz, near Abbeville.
+The surname Bemaster was first found in Normandy where the family was formerly Beaumis, Beaumeys, or Beametz and are from Beaumetz, near Abbeville.
 Today this is a commune in the Somme department in the Picardie (Picardy) region of northern France.
 When they arrived in Britain is not known but one can safely assume shortly after the Conquest as Richard de Belmiz, Viscount of Salop (Shropshire) witnessed a charter in 1087 of Salop Abbey.
 Richards be Beaumez witnessed a charter of Henry I., in 1124.
 Richard be Belmiz was Bishop of London in 1172.
-CITATION[CLOSE]

 Early History of the Bemaster family

-Another 123 words (9 lines of text) covering the years 195 and 1950 are included under the topic Early Bemaster History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bemaster research.
+Another 62 words (4 lines of text) covering the years 1950, 1797, 1872, 1797, 1816, 1823 and 1825 are included under the topic Early Bemaster History in all our PDF Extended History products and printed products wherever possible.